slawekzachcial/aws-athena-saml/README.md

 [this page](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html).
 The following commands assume the driver JAR file is available in our project directory in `SimbaAthenaJDBC-2.0.25.1001/AthenaJDBC42_2.0.25.1001.jar`.

+> Noteworthy: You may be using a newer version of the driver.
+In this case you
+> need to replace all the paths for the driver JAR file referenced below with
+> the one that corresponds to your setup.

 Let's first compile our class: